-Here’s an excerpt from the very first edition of The Sacrifice Bunt Newsletter, on Padres prospect Austin Allen:
+Here’s an excerpt from the May 31, 2019 edition of the Sacrifice Bunt Newsletter, on Manny Machado’s hustle:

 But there is hope.

 To go along with positive contributions from young players at the big-league level, the Padres kept on acquiring (and developing) eye-catching young talent.
 It’s still too early to say much about the most recent draft, but third overall pick MacKenzie Gore is the early frontrunner for best player in the entire class.
 The lone high-profile trade from the season—which sent Trevor Cahill, Brandon Maurer, and Ryan Buchter to the Royals—looks like another major coup, with both Esteury Ruiz and Matt Strahm providing good potential long-term value.
 And the minor-league system—which we’re reviewing over the next couple of weeks—overflowed with good developmental stories, from Fernando Tatis Jr. to Michel Baez to Pedro Avila.
 The bottom rungs of the farm system are so stocked with exciting players that the Padres might have to add another affiliate just to give everyone reps at a familiar position.

 All told, things could have gone worse.
 Sure, the tank didn’t get much farther than base camp and the Padres still peppered us with a usual dosage of Padres Things (the five-win pass, not trading Hand by the deadline, Ron Fowler talking on the radio, etc.), but underneath the Twitter memes and well-deserved doubts, something is plainly obvious: A.J.
 Preller and his baseball operations team are better at finding and hoarding good young baseball players than their peers.
 There are worse redeeming qualities with which to forge ahead into the great unknown than that one, especially when your thing is trying to put together a good baseball team.